Team building, CoPs and learning groups

 Ensuring effective teams

-This LfS post by Will Allen looks at a three phase approach to setting up effective teams.
-It outlines a number of key aspects that underpin success in each phase, and provides some key tips for effective teamwork.
+This LfS post by Will Allen outlines a three phase approach to setting up effective teams.
+It highlights key aspects underpinning each phase and provides practical tips for fostering teamwork.

 A checklist for evaluating team performance